 For their Button-O-Matic, the Newberry staff wanted to highlight pieces from the library’s collection, though with archives that deep, narrowing down what to include was no easy task.
 They eventually settled on 20 designs, including five color variations on the Newberry logo, and images from paintings, manuscripts, posters, photos and more.
 Jennifer walked us through a few of the button highlights–

 The machine was rented for the book fair weekend late this summer, and the library president approved housing it permanently in the bookstore shortly after.
 Jennifer explained, “The Book Fair attracts a pretty great oddball clientele, but many of them and many staff got excited about the Button-O-Matic.”

-The library took over management of the bookstore itself in late 2013, and, Jennifer said, “we’re slowly establishing ourselves as an independent book and gift store, highlighting the Newberry’s collections and some awesome local talent.”
+The library took over project management tool, which it can manage a whole team.
+Good thing is that there are lots of Basecamp Alternatives that can help online managing.
 The Button-O-Matic fits right in with the fun and quirky new products the shop now carries, including work from local artists including Busy Beaver pals Nerfect and La Familia Green.